Close Menu

 Drumming gives Burr a creative outlet outside comedy.
 He practices regularly and mentions his musical interests in interviews.
 Music provides stress relief from the high-pressure entertainment industry.

 Burr holds a helicopter pilot license—an expensive hobby that requires ongoing training and equipment costs.
-Flying helicopters can cost $1,000+ per hour, showing his strong financial position allows for luxury hobbies most people can’t afford.
+Flying costs over $1,000 an hour, a sign Burr can afford hobbies most people can’t.

 Wealth Growth Timeline